Maupertuis's principle: Koenig's claim

-In 1751, Maupertuis's priority for the principle of least action was challenged in print (Nova Acta Eruditorum of Leipzig) by an old acquaintance, Johann Samuel Koenig, who quoted a 1707 letter purportedly from Leibniz to Jakob Hermann that described results similar to those derived by Euler in 1744.
+In 1751, Maupertuis's priority for the principle of least action was challenged in print (Nova Acta Eruditorum of Leipzig) by an old acquaintance, Johann Samuel Koenig, who quoted a 1707 letter purportedly from Gottfried Wilhelm Leibniz to Jakob Hermann that described results similar to those derived by Leonhard Euler in 1744.

 Maupertuis and others demanded that Koenig produce the original of the letter to authenticate its having been written by Leibniz.
 Leibniz died in 1716 and Hermann in 1733, so neither could vouch for Koenig.
-Koenig claimed to have the letter copied from the original owned by Samuel Henzi, and no clue as to the whereabouts of the original, as Henzi had been executed in 1749 for the organizing the Henzi conspiracy for overthrowing the aristocratic government of Bern.
-Consequently, Koenig confined himself to arguing the principle was erroneous.
+Koenig claimed to have the letter copied from the original owned by Samuel Henzi, and no clue as to the whereabouts of the original, as Henzi had been executed in 1749 for organizing the Henzi conspiracy for overthrowing the aristocratic government of Bern.
+Subsequently, the Berlin Academy under Euler's direction declared the letter to be a forgery and that Maupertuis, could continue to claim priority for having invented the principle.
+Curiously Voltaire got involved in the quarrel by composing Diatribe du docteur Akakia ("Diatribe of Doctor Akakia") to satirize Maupertuis' scientific theories (not limited to the principle of least action).
+While this work damaged Maupertuis's reputation, his claim to priority for least action remains secure.